-4. Surplus sharing to promote productive assets
+4. Potential reforms to surplus sharing could promote productive assets

 Defined benefit pension schemes are typically not incentivised to maximise returns, but rather to match assets and liabilities.
 Well-funded schemes for example tend to shift their investment strategy to capital preservation rather than growth.
 This has largely been driven by the funding regime that pension schemes have to comply with.
 The fact that it is often difficult for sponsoring employers to access any surplus in a pension scheme also has an impact on funding and investment decisions.